 Some of our services and technologies incorporate software licensed under so-called "open source" licenses.
 In addition to risks related to general license requirements, usage of "open source" software can lead to greater risks than use of third-party commercial software, as "open source" licensors generally do not provide warranties or controls on origin of the software or other contractual protections regarding infringement claims or code quality, as it is generally freely accessible, usable, and modifiable, and is made available to the general public on an "as-is" basis under the terms of a non-negotiable license.
-Additionally, "open source" licenses frequently require that source code subject to the license be made available to the public, and often require that modifications or derivative works to "open source" software continue to be licensed under "open source" licenses.
-Certain "open source" licenses mandate that proprietary software, when combined in specific ways with "open source" software, become subject to the "open source" licenses.
+Additionally, "open source" licenses frequently require that source code subject to the license be made available to the public, and offen require that modifications or derivative works to "open source" software continue to be licensed under "open source" licenses.
+Certain "open source" licenses mandate that proprietary software, when combined in specific ways with "open source" software, become subject to the "open source" license.

 From time to time, companies that incorporate open source software into their platforms have faced claims challenging the use of open source software and/or compliance with open source license terms.
 We could be subject to suits by parties claiming ownership of what we believe to be open source software, or claiming non-compliance with open source licensing terms.
 Some open source licenses require users who distribute software containing open source to make available source code for modifications or derivative works we create based upon the type of open source software we use, or grant other licenses to our intellectual property, which in some circumstances could include valuable proprietary code of the user.
 While we monitor our use of open source software and try to ensure that none is used in a manner that would require us to disclose our proprietary source code or that would otherwise breach the terms of an open source agreement, such use could inadvertently occur, in part because open source license terms are often ambiguous.
 The terms of many open source licenses have not been interpreted by U.S. or foreign courts, and there is a risk that these licenses could be construed in a way that could impose unanticipated conditions or restrictions on our ability to provide our platform.
-If we are held to have breached or failed to fully comply with all the terms and conditions of an open source software license, or if an author or other third party that distributes such open source software were to allege that we had not complied with the conditions of one or more of these licenses, we could be required to incur significant legal expenses defending against such allegations, could be subject to significant damages, enjoined from the operation of our platform or other liability, or be required to seek costly licenses from third parties to continue providing our platform on terms that are not economically feasible, to re-engineer our platform, to discontinue or delay the provision of our platform if re-engineering could not be accomplished on a timely basis, or to make generally available, in source code form, our proprietary code, any of which would adversely affect our business, financial condition, operating results, cash flows, and prospects, and could help our competitors develop platforms that are similar to or better than ours steps that we have already taken to protect our intellectual property may not be sufficient or effective.
-Even if we do detect violations, we may need to engage in litigation to enforce our rights.
-In addition, the registered or unregistered trademarks or trade names that we own may be challenged, infringed, circumvented, declared generic, lapsed or determined to be infringing on or dilutive of other marks.
-We may not be able to protect our rights in these trademarks and trade names, which we need in order to build name recognition.
+If we are held to have breached or failed to fully comply with all the terms and conditions of an open source software license, or if an author or other third party that distributes such open source software were to allege that we had not complied with the conditions of one or more of these licenses, we could be required to incur significant legal expenses defending against such allegations, could be subject to significant damages, enjoined from the operation of our platform or other liability, or be required to seek costly licenses from third parties to continue providing our platform on terms that are not economically feasible, to re-engineer our platform, to discontinue or delay the provision of our platform if re-engineering could not be accomplished on a timely basis, or to make generally available, in source code form, our proprietary code, any of which would adversely affect our business, financial condition, operating results, cash flows, and prospects, and could help our competitors develop platforms that are similar to or better than ours.